Only N3048EP-ON, N3048ET-ON, N1148T-ON and N3132PX switches support this feature.

-N3048EP-ON/N3048ET-ON and N3132PX use the OverlayFS file system which doesn’t allow the user files on the switch to be saved from the RAM to the flash automatically.
+N3048EP-ON, N3048ET-ON, N1148T-ON and N3132PX switches use the OverlayFS file system which doesn’t allow the user files on the switch to be saved from the RAM to the flash automatically.
 This results in the loss of user files when the switch is powered off.
-The user can add the file path (the file that you want to be saved even after power off) to the backup list, and then run the save_config command.
+The user can add the file path (the file that you want to be saved even after power off) to the backup list, in /mnt/open/picos/backup_files file, and then run the save_config command.
 With this technique, the user files on the backup list are backed up to the flash ensuring that the user files are not lost when the power is turned off.

 PICOS has built-in default backup files, as listed below.